 Translation

-This qualification is an exciting opportunity to develop your skills as a translator, equipping you to work in the fast-growing translation-services industry.
+This qualification is an exciting opportunity to develop your skills as a professional translator, equipping you to work in the fast-growing translation-services industry.
 You'll experiment with different genres through practical, inspiring translation activities, and hone your practice through peer review.
 You'll gain hands-on experience of using tools necessary to operate in this rapidly evolving area (e.g. audiovisual translation or cloud-based translation tools).
 You'll underpin your work with an understanding of translations theories and debates.
-You can study French, German, Italian, Spanish, Arabic or Chinese – in combination with English.
+The languages offered on this qualification are French, German, Italian, Spanish, Modern Standard Arabic, or Mandarin Chinese, in combination with English.

 Subjects taught